lesaint/lesaint.github.io/content/from_jekyll/tips/2014-01-06-cloning_a_single_git_branch.md

----
-layout: post
-title: Cloning a single branch
+Title: Cloning a single branch
-tags:
- - Git
+Tags: Git
-categories:
- - tips
-image:
- feature: feature_image_green.png
-redirect_from:
-  - /2014/01/06/cloning_a_single_git_branch.html
-  - /articles/2014/01/06/cloning_a_single_git_branch.html
-comments: true
-share: true
----

 On this new project I'm working one, there is this huge repository that serves as a deployment mean for binaries in the stage and production environnement.